jacobwalkr/snake-cpp/README.md

 An `ncurses` implementation of Snake in C++ for learning purposes.

-I'll probably never finish it, like everything else.
+I'll probably never finish it.

-I am a failure.